Thursday, July 31, 2025

 Thursday, July 24, 2025

-Hedda Sterne abstract expressionism - 1940s New York paintings - What do you think?
+Hedda Sterne - 1940s New York abstract expressionism

 Hedda Sterne was an accomplished Romanian artist who worked in surrealism and then emigrated to New York.
 I think she was Jewish and had to escape Nazi persecution.
 She then subsequently morphed into the abstract expressionism movement of New York, and became a successful female artist in that world.